 - Results will be available via Webscorer and the FLRC Web site.

 - This race is part of the Finger Lakes Trail Circuit, for all you Pebbleheads, Stoneheads, and Boulderheads.
+Check your standing on the Trail Circuit leaderboard.

 - Unlike road races, the footing is not level.
 It is uneven and can be dangerous.
 A fall or injury is possible.